friendly-bits/POSIX-arrays/README.md

 - You can add your own test units following the same format.
 The test functions automatically parse the `.list` files and execute the tests inside, as long as they comply with the format.

 ## P.s.
 If you like this project, please consider taking a second to give it a star.
-That will help other people to find it.
+This will help other people to find it.